-You can make an application for car finance using just your own details, which is known as a sole application, or alternatively you can make a joint application, which is when you apply for car finance with another person – usually your partner or family member.
+You can make an application for car finance using just your own details, which is known as a sole application, or, alternatively, you can make a joint car finance application, which is when you apply for a loan with another person – usually your partner or family member.

-At Zuto, our aim is to make car finance simple and straightforward so in this article we’re going to explain how a joint application for car finance works and the advantages and disadvantages so you can make an informed decision before applying.
+In this article, we’ve explained how a joint application for car finance works, as well as the advantages and disadvantages, so you can make an informed decision before applying.

 How does a joint application work?

-The first thing you’ll need to do is apply with just your own details.
-Once this has been submitted, one of our car finance experts will give you a call where they can take the details of the additional applicant.
-Once we have both sets of details, we can then search our large panel of lenders to try and find you the best car finance deal we can.
+The first thing you’ll need to do when applying for joint car finance is apply with just your own details.
+Once these have been submitted, one of our car finance experts will give you a call to take the details of the additional applicant.
+Once we have both sets of details, we can then search our large panel of lenders to try and find you the best joint car finance deal we can.

 Advantages and disadvantages of a joint application